freenas/freenas-docs/userguide/sharing.rst

 do not auto-negotiate for TCP.
 By default, %brand% uses TCP.
-To support UDP connections, go to :menuselection:`Services --> NFS` and check the box :guilabel:`Serve UDP NFS clients`.
+To support UDP connections, go to :menuselection:`Services --> NFS` and enable the :guilabel:`Serve UDP NFS clients` option.

 The :samp:`nfsstat -c` or :samp:`nfsstat -s` commands can be helpful to detect problems from the :ref:`Shell`.
 A high proportion of retries